MedPath

 Patient-Reported Outcomes Measurement Information System (PROMIS) Positive Affect Computer Adaptive Test (CAT) QuestionnaireBaseline up to 4 months after intervention

-Participants will complete a self-reported questionnaire on psychological wellbeing for feelings that reflect a level of pleasurable engagement with the environment, such as happiness, joy, excitement, enthusiasm, and contentment over the past seven days.
+Participants will complete a self-reported questionnaire on psychological well being for feelings that reflect a level of pleasurable engagement with the environment, such as happiness, joy, excitement, enthusiasm, and contentment over the past seven days.
 A mixed model adjusted for baseline to model the value of the outcome (positive affect) at each time point following the intervention.
 Raw scores will be converted to T-scores with a mean of 50 and a standard deviation of 10.
-Higher scores indicate more of the underlying construct.
+There is no fixed minimum or maximum score.

 Secondary Outcome Measures